 Then, add in the almond milk and whisk.

 Lastly, you’ll add in the oats and chopped apples and throw it in the oven.
-And, 40-45 minutes later, you’ll come out with this.
+And, 40-45 minutes later, you’re done!
+Let the smell of apple pumpkin pie take over your kitchen.

 - 2 eggs